anselm/blox/IDEAS.md

 	[ basics ]

+		* [example] a simple file that shows document based authoring, with variables, custom event handling and other basics

+		* [art] show that you can load art assets

-		- [basics] can you move in VR - and orbit with a camera?
+		- [basics] can you move in VR - and orbit with a camera? <<< - i hate the default orbit camera - please replace it

 		- [basics] can you move in AR and move an avatar?

-<<<		- [collisions] having flowers pop up when you get near them; i need to introduce way of attaching an avatar to a camera
+<<<		- [collisions] having flowers pop up when you get near them <<< i need to introduce way of attaching an avatar to a camera

-		- [sequencing] having bees move from flower to flower - turn this back on -> the motion model could be refined a bit more
+		- [sequencing] having bees move from flower to flower - turn this back on <<<< the motion model could be refined a bit more

-		- [effects] having a big tree with particles coming from it -> effects need to emit more gracefully
+		- [effects] having a big tree with particles coming from it <<<< effects need to emit more gracefully I need an emit start offset

 <<<		- [tagalong] have a menu that keeps floating to the front, or some kind of hovering avatar with helpful hints